top of page

 • 3 min read

-In the world of cybersecurity headlines, we often see the splashy numbers: massive data breaches affecting millions of customers, regulatory fines reaching into the hundreds of millions, and stock prices plummeting overnight.
-But at IdentityLogic, we've learned that the true cost of identity breaches extends far beyond these visible metrics.
+In the realm of cybersecurity, we frequently encounter alarming headlines.
+Massive data breaches affect millions of customers, while regulatory fines soar into the hundreds of millions.
+Stock prices can plummet overnight.
+However, at IdentityLogic, we understand that the real cost of identity breaches goes deeper than these visible figures.

 The Numbers You Already Know

-The financial impact of identity breaches continues to rise at an alarming rate.
-The global average cost of a data breach now stands at $4.88 million—a 10% increase from 2023 alone.
-For U.S. companies, that figure jumps to a staggering $9.36 million, the highest worldwide.
+The financial toll of identity breaches continues to escalate.
+The global average cost of a data breach now reaches $4.88 million—that is a 10% increase from just 2023.
+In the U.S., this figure skyrockets to an astonishing $9.36 million, the highest rate worldwide.

 The Hidden Expenses